Carl Stone (composer)

 Carl Stone (born Carl Joseph Stone, February 10, 1953) is an American composer, primarily working in the field of live electronic music.
 His works have been performed in the United States, Canada, Europe, Asia, Australia, South America, and the Near East.

 Biography

 From 1966 to 1969 he formed a band with Z'EV and James Stewart, performing jazz rock.
-After auditioning for Frank Zappa's Bizarre Records, the band ceased activities and both he and Z'EV went on to attend CalArts.

-Stone studied composition at the California Institute of the Arts with Morton Subotnick and James Tenney and has composed electro-acoustic music almost exclusively since 1972.
+After auditioning for Frank Zappa's Bizarre Records, the band ceased activities.
+Stone studied composition at the California Institute of the Arts with Morton Subotnick and James Tenney, and has composed electroacoustic music almost exclusively since 1972.

-Stone utilizes a laptop computer as his primary instrument and his works often feature very slowly developing manipulations of samples of acoustic music, speech, or other sounds.
-Because of this, as well as his preference for tonal melodic and harmonic materials similar to those used in popular musics, Stone's work has been associated with the movement known as minimalism.
+Stone utilizes a laptop computer as his primary instrument.
+His works often feature very slowly developing manipulations of samples of acoustic music, speech, or other sounds.
+Previously, he created a number of electronic and collage works utilizing various electronic equipment as well as turntables.
+Prominent works from this period include Dong Il Jang (1982) and Shibucho (1984), both of which subjected a wide variety of appropriated musical materials to fragmentation and looping.
+In this period, he began naming many of his works after his favorite restaurants.